 Make sure to arrive to the bus station at least thirty minutes early, especially if you are bringing big luggage that needs to be stored underneath- there is a special luggage check process you will need to go to that includes paying a (small) additional fee.

-Tip: The Medina (the blue part) of the city is not by the bus station, you’ll need a taxi.
-It should cost between 10-20 dirhams from the bus station to the Medina.
+Tip: The Medina (the blue part) of the city is not close to the bus station, you’ll need a taxi.
+If you can, get the driver to turn on the meter.
+If not, haggle!

 What is there to do in Chefchaoeun